zsiki/GeoEasy/doc/reference_guide.rst

 .. note::

-	GNU Gama export is only necessary if you would like edit the xml file before adjustment.
+	GNU Gama export is only necessary if you would like manually fine tune the parameters in the xml file before adjustment.

 Load project
 ............